 We Think with Ink, the first in a series of instruction books for writing teachers, is now available.
 I put this book together during the last ten years of my teaching career.
 My dream of being a writing specialist at the elementary level never came to be, but this book is the phoenix that rose from those ashes.
 We Think with Ink: The Ideas Book is coming next.

-Most People was published by Tilbury House in 2017.
-A follow-up, Most Days, hit the shelves in 2021.
+Most People was published by Tilbury House in 2017, and its follow-up, Most Days, hit the shelves in 2021.
 Goodnight Whispers was released by Familius in 2018.
 And Farmer Huckinshuck's Wild Ride is in the works with DartFrog Books.

 Something for Everyone: winner of the 2014 Midwest Independent Publishers Assn.
 Award--Midwest Regional: Text.